 The topography and vegetation changes dramatically from south to north within Kruger, which influences the wildlife found in various areas.
 The southern region sees the most rainfall so animal numbers are most dense.
 Moving north within Kruger, the rainfall becomes more scarce and animals are more concentrated around rivers and waterholes.
 The far north offers typical African scenery with baobabs and grassland, and game such as cheetah and wild dog are more likely to be seen.

-Rhino Post Safari Lodge offers a Sleep Out option.
-The Sleep Out platforms overlook a waterhole where you will enjoy the Sunset whilst sipping a refreshing sundowner While your guide prepares a traditional South African braai on an open fire, you can relax and enjoy the sounds and senses of the African Bush as night settles.
-Contact us for availability and rates for this unique experience.
+Day 7 transfer to the Plains Camp where you will take par in a unique walking safari (approximately 4 hours) led by 2 armed rangers who are knowledgable of the park and where the animals might be located.
+Also, take part in an amazing opportunity to stay overnight in a luxurious Sleep Out Platforms.
+Overlooking a waterhole where you will enjoy the Sunset whilst sipping a refreshing sundowner While your guide prepares a traditional South African braai on an open fire, you can relax and enjoy the sounds and senses of the African Bush as night settles.

 Transfer from Rhino Post Safari Lodge to the Skukuza airport for your flight to Johannesburg and then homeward.